PWrInSpace/PoliWebsite/README.md

 - `main` branch is for the production running version,
 - `develop` is a development branch,
-- All tasks related branches must base on the `develop` and should have name that indicates task,
+- All tasks related branches must base on the `develop` and should have a name that indicates the task.
-- Tasks related branches can be merged to the `develop` only after code review made by other developer.
+- Tasks related branches can be merged to the `develop` only after code review is made by another developer.

 ## CI/CD

 ### Builds

-- On every merge request to main and develop,
+- On every merge request to `main` and `develop`.
-- On every push to main and develop.
+- On every push to `main` and `develop`.

 ### Deployments

-- From `develop` to GitHub Pages on every push to `develop`,
+- From `develop` to GitHub Pages on every push to `develop`.
 - From `main` to `production` on every push to `main`.